willarmiros/aws-otel-docs/templates/auto-trace-instrumentation.md

 Describe any configurations via environment variable, command line option, or some other non-invasive method that might be relevant.
 Also include a link to the upstream documentation on how to configure auto-instrumentation.

+### Configuring Sampling

+By default, OpenTelemetry {language} auto-instrumentation samples 100% of incoming requests.

+Explain how to configure the auto-instrumentation to use the `parentbased_traceidratio` sampling to reduce the sampling rate.

+Also explain how to enable the X-Ray remote sampler to use centralized sampling if applicable.

 ## Using Manual Instrumentation

 Describe any caveats for using manual instrumentation alongside auto-instrumentation.
 Link to the manual instrumentation docs.